 Opioid use disorder

-Opioid drugs include morphine and codeine (natural opiates); heroin, oxycodone, oxymorphone, hydrocodone, hydromorphone, and buprenorphine (semi-synthetic opioids); and meperidine (Demerol), fentanyl and fentanyl analogs such as carfentanil, and methadone (synthetic opioids).
-Routes of drug administration include oral, inhalation (smoking), intranasal (snorting), subcutaneous ("skin popping"), and intravenous.
+SynopsisOpiates are compounds derived directly from the Papaver somniferum plant (poppy plant), while opioids are synthetic and semisynthetic compounds with similar biochemical properties.
+Opioid drugs include morphine and codeine (natural opiates); heroin, oxycodone, oxymorphone, hydrocodone, hydromorphone, and buprenorphine (semisynthetic opioids); and meperidine (Demerol), fentanyl and fentanyl analogs such as carfentanyl, and methadone (synthetic opioids).
+Common routes of drug administration include oral, inhalation (smoking), intranasal (snorting), subcutaneous (skin popping), and intravenous (IV).

-Patients dependent on opioid pain medications who are unable to obtain prescriptions legally may pursue opioids through alternate means.
+Patients who are physiologically dependent on opioid pain medications and unable to obtain prescriptions legally may pursue opioids through alternate means.
 Persons using diverted opioids or street drugs face a greater risk of overdose and death due to inconsistency of strength / dosage, drug interactions, or contamination of supply.

-Note: Children of parents with opioid use disorder are at increased risk for neglect and/or abuse.
+Note: Patients with substance use disorder (SUD) are at an increased risk of suicide, and children of parents with SUDs are at increased risk for neglect and/or abuse.

 F11.20 – Opioid dependence, uncomplicated